 Carpet stains are near the top of my personal list of pet peeves.
-I’m not talking about an accidental spill that when addressed quickly can be successfully removed.
-In fact, I get a lot of satisfaction from tackling a spill or stubborn spot on carpet, forcing it to disappear never to be seen again.
+I’m not talking about an accidental spill that when addressed quickly can be successfully removed with a good carpet stain remover.
+In fact, I get a lot of satisfaction from tackling a spill or stubborn spot on the carpet, forcing it to disappear never to be seen again.

 What I’m talking about is an ugly stain that no matter what, absolutely will not budge.

 Stephanie writes, “Is there anyway I can remove a rust stain from my carpet?
 We just moved into this house and the carpet is gorgeous—except for this fairly small spot that is so noticeable.
 It looks to me like rust.
-I’ve tried spot removers, but they haven’t worked.”
+I’ve tried carpet stain removers, but they haven’t worked.”

 It all depends on how long that rust stain has been there and other methods you have attempted to remove it.
 The problem is the harsher the treatment the more likely you’ll be to also remove color from the carpet, leaving you with an even more noticeable problem.